BLADE: Block-Sparse Attention Meets Step Distillation for Efficient Video Generation: Introduction

-The main contributions of this work are as follows: \begin{itemize} \item We propose \textbf{BLADE}, a novel and \textbf{data-free joint training framework} that synergistically integrates an adaptive sparse attention mechanism directly into a sparsity-aware step distillation process, overcoming the limitations of prior sequential or training-free integration approaches. \item We introduce \textbf{Adaptive Block-Sparse Attention (ASA)}, a dynamic, content-aware, and hardware-friendly attention mechanism that generates sparsity masks on-the-fly to focus computation on salient features, outperforming existing static sparse attention methods. \item We demonstrate significant end-to-end inference acceleration on diverse models, achieving a \textbf{14.10$\times$} speedup on Wan2.1-1.3B and a robust \textbf{8.89$\times$} on the shorter-sequence CogVideoX-5B.
-Crucially, this acceleration is accompanied by a consistent \textbf{quality improvement}, with VBench-2.0 scores increasing for both Wan2.1-1.3B (0.563 $\to$ 0.570) and CogVideoX-5B (0.534 $\to$ 0.569).
+\item We propose \textit{BLADE}, a \textit{data-free joint training framework} that synergistically integrates an adaptive sparse attention mechanism directly into a sparsity-aware step distillation process, overcoming the limitations of prior sequential or training-free integration approaches. \item We introduce Adaptive Block-Sparse Attention (ASA), a dynamic, content-aware, and hardware-friendly attention mechanism that generates sparsity masks on-the-fly to focus computation on salient features. \item We demonstrate significant end-to-end inference acceleration on diverse models, achieving a \textbf{14.10$\times$} speedup on Wan2.1-1.3B and a robust \textbf{8.89$\times$} on the shorter-sequence CogVideoX-5B.
+Crucially, this acceleration is accompanied by a consistent \textit{quality improvement}, with VBench-2.0 scores increasing for both Wan2.1-1.3B (0.563 $\to$ 0.570) and CogVideoX-5B (0.534 $\to$ 0.569).

 \end{itemize}